Key facts

 Course structure

-The Master of Human Nutrition is typically 8 or 12 credit points.
-The exact number of credit points you study depends on how much credit you receive as recognition of prior learning (RPL) – your professional experience and previous qualifications.
+To complete the Master of Human Nutrition you must pass 12 credit points.
+The number of credit points required may vary, depending on your entry point or how much credit you receive as recognition of prior learning (RPL) based on your professional experience and previous qualifications.

-- HSN753 Research Practice in Human Nutrition and *5 elective units
+- HSN753 Research Practice in Human Nutrition (1 credit point)

 This course structure applies to students who commenced the course from 2019 onwards.
 If you commenced prior to 2019 please refer to the previous online handbooks or contact a Student Adviser in Student Central.